iridakos/iridakos.github.io/_posts/2019-04-07-dockerizing-a-rails-application.markdown

             -d redis
 ```

-Again, since the image doesn't exist locally, Docker will fetch it from the [Official Docker images](https://hub.docker.com/_/redis) and then it will create a container binding its `6376` to the **same port of the host**.
+Again, since the image doesn't exist locally, Docker will fetch it from the [Official Docker images](https://hub.docker.com/_/redis) and then it will create a container, binding its `6376` to the **same port of the host**.

 ### Creating the application's container